 Information

-After your 6th session, you must return to your GP for a review to access the remaining 4 sessions.
+• After your 6th session, you’ll need to return to your GP for a review and updated referral to access the remaining 4 sessions.

 What is the gap?

-We accept WorkCover referrals.
+• We accept WorkCover/Motor Accident Scheme/SIRA referrals.
 Approval from the insurer is required prior to commencement.
 Fees are invoiced in line with the relevant WorkCover fee schedule.

-We accept eligible Department of Veterans’ Affairs (DVA) referrals.
+• We accept eligible Department of Veterans’ Affairs referrals.
 Sessions are billed according to DVA arrangements.

-If you have extras cover that includes psychology, you may be able to claim a rebate through your private health insurer.
+• If you have extras cover that includes psychology, you may be able to claim a rebate through your private health insurer.
 Rebate amounts vary depending on your policy.
-This cannot be claimed in addition to a Medicare rebate for the same session.
+Please note that this cannot be claimed in addition to a Medicare rebate for the same session.

 If you are in immediate danger or require urgent medical attention, please call 000 or attend your nearest hospital emergency department.